All Episodes

 I remember this sign right here.

-Illegal to carry farms and ammunition in Mexico, penalty prison by Mexican law.
+Illegal to carry farms and ammunition in Mexico.

-And then bam, here is where the bridge is.
+And then, bam, here is where the bridge is.

 That's how close we are to the Mexican border, bro.